Be Your Everything: Background

 On July 9, previewed a clip of the song "Be Your Everything".
 On July 12, the group released a lyric video for the song.
 Martin Johnson said of the song, "It's a great transition from where the band was.
 We came from a wall of guitars, and the sound has evolved.
 The only time I really express my feelings is when I'm writing music.
 That's how it's been since I was a little kid.
 This song is about the moment when it becomes okay to say, I love you."

 Composition

 "Be Your Everything" was written and produced by Martin Johnson, as well being co-written by Rob Hawkins.
 The song marks a departure from their early pop punk and emo roots and into a more country pop leaning sound.
 The track has also been described as a ballad.

 Music video

 On August 14, the band released the music video to "Be Your Everything".
 The video was directed by David McClister.
+Video features Allie Gonino.